 In the color wheel shown here, I’ve circled two complements; red and green.
 If you wanted to draw something green using this method of drawing, you’d begin by drawing the under drawing in shades of red.

 The drawing, Green Pastures, was drawn over a complementary under drawing.
-The illustration below shows the finished under drawing (top) and the finished drawing.
+The illustration below shows the finished under drawing (left) and the finished drawing.

 Tips for Using the Complementary Drawing Method